s-saloni/Predicting-House-Prices/README.md

 ## Description
-Using various data mining methods,primarily k-means clustering, we analyzed rideshare data from New York City and Chicago to discover patterns that can improve customer experiences and optimize profits for the rideshare drivers and companies.
+Using various data mining methods, primarily k-means clustering, we analyzed rideshare data from New York City and Chicago to discover patterns that can improve customer experiences and optimize profits for the rideshare drivers and companies.

 ## Questions
 As a curious bunch, we had many questions relating to our data.
 Here are a few: